netgroup-polito/its-tracking/README.md

 2. client application is located in folder Client;
 3. in the Report folder are present all files LateX needed to compile correctly the report.

-The final report contains more detailed information about the project.
+The final report in the root directory contains more detailed information about the project.

 # Project Setup